jamaljsr/polar/README.md

 - Sample app projects/code in different languages (Python, Typescript/JS, Go, C#) showing how to connect to the Lightning/Bitcoin nodes from an external app.
 - Bitcoin Block Explorer & GRPC/REST API Explorers to have access to all of the node RPC API's graphically, without needing to fallback to the Terminal.
 - A branded website with download links and getting started guides to make Polar a bit easier to find via search engines

+## Help Translate

+Polar's translations are managed on [Crowdin](https://crowdin.com/project/polar).
+The initial translations of 10 languages were done by machine (Google Translate) and are likely to not be 100% accurate.
+If you speak multiple languages and wish to help with translations, please feel free to head over to the [project page](https://crowdin.com/project/polar) on Crowdin and submit updated strings.
+This assistance would be greatly appreciated.

 ## Development